victorlengenasemin-Ir/ubangi-flood-predict/README.md

 ### Model: RandomForestClassifier (accuracy > 90%)

 ## 🚨 Alert System
-- check_risk(): Real-time risk for Gemena-Karawa, Lisala-Bumba, Zongo
+- check_risk(): Real-time risk for Gemena, Lisala-Bumba, Zongo
 - Alert if risk > 70%: EVACUATION - Save lives in Sud-Ubangi

 ## 💻 How to run